KingNC2003/KingNC2003/README.md

 - 👋 Hi, I’m @KingNC2003
-  Im a full stack certified developer specializing in Machine learning, Quantnum Computing, and Parallel Computing I've worked at IBM, Microsoft, and Amazon!
+  Im a full stack certified developer specializing in Machine learning, Quantum Computing, and Parallel Computing I've worked at IBM, Microsoft, and Amazon!